equinor/xtgeo/docs/installation.rst

 From pip
 --------

-For a limited selection of platforms and Python versions:
+For a selection of platforms (currently Linux only) and Python versions:

  pip install xtgeo